jgoerzen/xbnet/doc/xbnet.1.md

 **--maxpacketsize** *BYTES*
 :  The maximum frame size, in the range of 10 - 250.
-The actual frame transmitted over the air will be one byte larger due to **lorapipe** collision mitigation as described above.
+The actual frame transmitted over the air will be one byte larger due to **xbnet** collision mitigation as described above.
-   Experimentation myself, and reports from others, suggests that LoRa works best when this is 100 or less.
+   Experimentation myself, and reports from others, suggests that XBee works best when this is 100 or less.

 *PORT*